-When you finally release the mouse to complete the drawing of the curved route, the Play Designer will implement the auto-smoothing feature to help you automatically smooth the curves of the route you just drew.
+When you finally release the mouse to complete the drawing of the curved route, the Play Designer will implement a subtle auto-smoothing feature to help you automatically smooth out some of the curves of the route you just drew.

 Tip: Click and Drag is a good way to draw custom routes with unique turns and curves.